widget

 Showering Away The Swimming Itch

-• Pre-Swim Lotions There are a number of commercial products available for swimmers.
-Find the one which suits you best.
+• Pre-Swim Lotions There are several commercial products available for swimmers.
+Find the one that suits you best.
 Some lotions even help prevent the chlorine smell of your skin.
-These lotions have long-lasting effect and act as a barrier between water and skin to prevents dryness.
-Inexpensive choices are petroleum jelly and mineral oil or even baby oil.
+These lotions have long-lasting effects and are a barrier between water and skin to prevent dryness.
+Inexpensive choices are petroleum jelly mineral oil or even baby oil.
 They are excellent at blocking water and chemicals but as long lasting as they are they do eventually break down so they are most effective for short swimming.

-• Post-Swim Lotions Use ample oil based moisturizers or post-swim creams after bath, preferably non-comedogenic moisturizers which ensures your skin is just moisturized and not irritated.
+• Post-Swim Lotions: Use ample oil-based moisturizers or post-swim creams after bath, preferably non-comedogenic moisturizers that ensure your skin is moisturized and not irritated.

 Wash thoroughly but a hot steam bath may not be a good idea, it may further harm your skin as it will produce Chloramines by joining deposited chlorine.
 Weird!
-So it's wise to shower or bathe in Luke warm water; which is less in chlorine content.
+So it's wise to shower or bathe in lukewarm water with less chlorine content.
 Use mild soaps, cleansers or no soap at all and rub gently.
-Remember it is just a chlorine deposit not a stain.
-Rubbing harder probably doesn't help.
+Remember it is just a chlorine deposit, not a stain.
+Rubbing harder doesn't help.

 Severe Reaction

-For a severe reaction of itchy skin, anti-itching creams may be necessary.
-If itching is due to an allergic reaction, then you may need to see your doctor about antihistamines.
-Certain skin conditions like eczema gets worse while swimming.
+A severe reaction of itchy skin may require anti-itching creams.
+If itching is due to an allergic reaction, you may need to see your doctor about antihistamines.
+Certain skin conditions like eczema get worse while swimming.
 In such cases, you can seek medical help.

 A true chlorine allergy is very rare, and most often people just have a chlorine or high PH level intolerant.